Bursary for David

 A Dartford student has been awarded funding to train for a career working on luxury superyachts.
-David Stafford, 21 is currently on phase one of the Professional Yacht Cadetship.
+David Stafford, 21 is currently on phase one of the Superyacht Cadetship.

 David doesn’t have a sailing background himself, but his dad and granddad were captains and master mariners in the Merchant Navy.
 He didn’t feel this was an option he wanted to pursue, but his attention was brought to an article about UKSA in The Times, about routes into the superyacht industry, and he decided to find out more about the industry.
 The article mentioned the bursaries that are available through UKSA towards superyacht training, so David applied to go through the selection process.